 Paris is a decidedly white-collar town, with fully 91.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Paris is a town of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Paris who work in management occupations (54.35%), teaching (36.96%), and office and administrative support (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 41.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 41.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Paris in 2022 was $23,240, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $92,960 for a family of four.
 However, Paris contains both very wealthy and poor people as well.
 Paris also has one of the higher rates of people living in poverty in the nation, with 46.30% of its population below the federal poverty line.